hhariri/hhariri.github.io/_posts/2015-10-19-organizing-my-week-with-checkvist.md

 <br/>
 Using Checkvist though, I manage to keep my inbox pretty much at zero, and move away from making it my task list.
 If the email requires someone else's attention, I immediately forward it or respond and CC them.
-If if needs a reminder, I add an entry to the Calendar.
+If it needs a reminder, I add an entry to the Calendar.

 <br/>
 If on the other hand it